oyepez003/YepsuaSmarTwigBundle/README.md

 ## For install on Symfony 2.1.x

-Download and make sure you have the composer.phar latest version running
+Download and make sure you have the composer.phar latest version running the command:

 ``` bash
 $ php composer.phar self-update